 It’s the kind of city you can actually imagine yourself living in; there are loads of tasty places to eat (think paella), a vibey nightlife, and a park that winds its way through the middle of the city all the way to the sea.

 Whatttt?
 We know, this place is so amazing.
 Just by glancing at a picture of this city, you can tell it’s going to be magical – and trust us, it is.
+It’s good place to base yourself in Spain when exploring Andalucia.

 Like walking around in the past, Cordoba wins its place in our most amazing places to visit in Spain list for being a mentally amazing medieval city.